 The United States versus United Shoe Machinery Corp (1950) decision set forth five parameters for the attorney-client privilege:

-• 1) Client
+- 1) Client

-• 2) Attorney
+- 2) Attorney

-• 3) Exclusivity
+- 3) Exclusivity

-• 4) Legal advice
+- 4) Legal advice

-• 5) Confidentiality
+- 5) Confidentiality

 Secrecy is also important in high-level negotiations where a data breach could lead to a loss of millions of dollars or worse.
 Information is power.
 Attorneys must tap into the strength of the anonymous, anywhere and anytime, World Wide Web while protecting themselves and their clients against theft of email correspondence.

-FORMAL CONFIDENTIAL, FORMAL SENSITIVE AND INFORMAL EMAILS
+FORMAL CONFIDENTIAL, FORMAL SENSITIVE AND INFORMAL SECURE EMAILS

-INDIVIDUAL PRACTICES, LAW FIRMS AND IN-HOUSE COUNSEL
+INDIVIDUAL PRACTICES, LAW FIRMS AND IN-HOUSE COUNSEL FOR SECURING EMAIL

 An attorney running his own practice can control email access the most easily since most correspondence will be between himself and the client.

+At a larger law firm, there may be more email correspondence with senior and junior partners of the firm.
 When an attorney is “in-house counsel” for a business, he has both a legal and business role.
-The courts have designated that “attorney-client privilege” relates only to the legal function.
-Oftentimes, lawyers will collaborate on draft documents, employment contracts, and warning labels with many different parties.
+The courts have determined that “attorney-client privilege” applies exclusively to the legal function.
+However, lawyers frequently collaborate with various parties on draft documents, employment contracts, and warning labels.
+Therefore, it is essential to distinguish between privileged legal communications and general business discussions to ensure proper confidentiality.

 ELECTRONIC DISCOVERY REQUESTS